Telematics Guides | Telematics Explained

 This is the ultimate benefit for most businesses.
 Telematics provides a clear insight into your operations so you can easily identify improvements to undertake.

-Let’s take the fuel-wasting habits of a driver as an example.
-Telematics can measure how much fuel each habit wastes.
-You can compare the driver against specific goals you set him.
-The telematics software tells you exactly how much fuel you’ll save each month when he reaches his targets and how much he saves week by week, habit by habit.
+Let’s take the fuel-waste as an example.
+Telematics can measure how much fuel is wasted.
+You can compare the driver against specific goals you set them.
+Telematics software tells you exactly how much fuel you’ll save each month when they reach their targets and how much is saved week by week.
 With a full telematics system, the actual impact on fuel consumption is measured precisely in real-time.

 With this added visibility, you can properly access your operational costs and make real improvements to routes, schedules, resource allocation and many other operational variables.

-Ever wondered how telematics car insurance works?
-It’s a question we’ve heard a lot.
-Telematics box for insurance means a small device is installed in your vehicle.
+A telematics box is a small device installed in your vehicle.
 The device sends data about your driving to the insurance company, which gives you a driving score based on this data.
 Get a good driving score and lower insurance premiums.
+Learn more about how telematics helps with car insurance.

 3. Tackle bad driving habits

 Do you know how your drivers are treating your vehicles?
-Are they accelerating too fast?
-Are they breaking too harsh?
-Are they making turns recklessly?
 Bad driving habits have many negative impacts.
 First and foremost, they’re a safety concern.
 They waste fuel and they make your vehicles break down faster, keeping them off the road too often.

-In this case, telematics, meaning a speed tracking device, will detect deceleration or “harsh braking” from the ECU, which means you’ll get accurate, reliable readings.
-It allows you to track driver behaviours in real-time, take measures to correct bad behaviour and reward good driving.
+In this case, a speed tracking device will detect deceleration or “harsh braking” from the ECU, which means you’ll get accurate, reliable readings.
+It allows you to track driver behaviour in real-time, take measures to correct bad behaviour and reward good driving.

 4. Stay on top of vehicle maintenance

-You get fault codes with telematics meaning you’ll be aware of problems as they arise so you can act quickly and reduce the time your vehicles are off the road.
+Fault codes and alerts will be issued when you integrate telematics into your fleet management.
+This means you’ll be aware of problems as they arise so you can act quickly and reduce the time your vehicles are off the road.

 You also get CAN bus data.
-That’s a lot of useful information pulled from the diagnostics of your vehicles straight into the telematics platforms.
-View information like fault codes, braking, speed, fuel consumption, oil pressure, water temperature, distance readings, idling information.
+This is information pulled from the diagnostics of your vehicles straight into the telematics platform.
+View information like fault codes, braking, speed, fuel consumption, oil pressure, water temperature, distance readings and idling information.

 You can even check minute by minute activity prior to an accident.
 Plus, set custom reports that show the information you wish to see.